FOCUS-Elon Musk faces skeptics as Tesla gets ready to unveil 'Optimus' robot | Technology

 Tesla faces skepticism that it can show technological advances that would justify the expense of "general purpose" robots in factories, homes and elsewhere, according to robotics experts, investors and analysts interviewed by Reuters.
 Tesla already employs hundreds of robots designed for specific jobs for production of its cars.

 Jonathan Hurst, chief technology officer at Agility Robotics, a humanoid robot firm founded in 2015 said the technology "is right now starting to turn the corner."
-"Certainly, an important measure of success does they make money from it," he told Reuters, referring to Tesla's humanoid robot efforts.
+"Certainly, an important measure of success is do they make money from it," he told Reuters, referring to Tesla's humanoid robot efforts.

 "Investors are not excited about Optimus," said Gene Munster, managing partner at venture capital firm Loup Ventures, which holds Tesla stocks.
 "It's just such a low probability that it works at scale," he said, saying it is "infinitely harder than self-driving cars."
 And then there is Musk's own experience with robots in the factory.